UncleCJ/syntheism/Literature notes.md

 The numbers referred are for practical reasons [kindle locations](https://www.amazon.com/forum/kindle?_encoding=UTF8&cdForum=Fx1D7SY3BVSESG&cdThread=Tx2LHN7MUWM4WV0
 ), possibly each corresponding to 128 bytes of text including formatting.

+## The Futurica Trilogy Contents ##

+**The Netocrats –The Futurica Trilogy, Part 1 (Loc 45)**

+- Introduction
+- 1. Technology as the driving force of history
+- 2. Feudalism, capitalism and informationalism
+- 3. Plurarchal society –the death of etatism and the crisis of democracy
+- 4. Information, propaganda and entertainment
+- 5. Curators, nexialists and eternalists –The netocrats and their world-view
+- 6. Globalisation, the death of mass media and the growth of the consumtariat
+- 7. The new biology and netocratic ethics
+- 8. The convulsions of collectivity, the death of man and the virtual subject
+- 9. Network pyramids –attentionalistic power hierarchies
+- 10. Sex and tribalism, virtual education and the inequality of the brain
+- 11. Behind the firewalls –netocratic civil war and virtual revolutionaries

+**The Global Empire –The Futurica Trilogy, Part 2 (Loc 3270)**

+- 1. The Road to the World State and History as a Process of Domestication
+- 2. Empire, Plurarchy and the Virtual Nomadic Tribe
+- 3. The Genealogy of Netocratic Ethics
+- 4. The Renaissance of Ideology (Loc 4498)
+- 5. The Dialectic between Eternalism and Mobilism (Loc 4853)
+- 6. The Paradox of Metaphysics and the Metaphysics of Paradoxism (Loc 5187)
+- 7. The Meteorology of Knowledge and the Paradoxical Subject (Loc 5424)
+- 8. Eternalism’s Radical Pragmatism (Loc 5807)
+- 9. Neo-Darwinism and Horizontal Biology
+- 10. The War between the Replicators –the Memes’ Victory over the Genes (Loc 6402)
+- 11. Perforated Bodies and Chemical Liberation (Loc 6656)
+- 12. Socioanalytical Ethics and the Collapse of the Capitalist Left (Loc 6981)
+- 13. The Ecstasy of the Event and the Fading Gaze of Nature (Loc 7338)
+- 14. Nazism as a Sociotechnological Phenomenon (Loc 7701)
+- 15. Sex, Power and Network Dynamics –the Necessary Metamorphosis of Feminism (Loc 7933)
+- 16. The Infrastructure of the Empire and Eternalism’s Moral Imperative

+**The Body Machines –The Futurica Trilogy, Part 3 (Loc 8427)**

+- 1. The Rise and Fall of the Soul
+- 2. A Brief History of the Brain
+- 3. The Problem With Subjectivity
+- 4. The Myth of the Ego
+- 5. The Myth of Free Will
+- 6. The Mechanisms of Thought
+- 7. A Short History of Language
+- 8. The Rise and Fall of Morality
+- 9. The Curse of Cultural Relativism
+- 10. The Ethics of Interactivity
+- 11. The Theory of Schizoanalysis
+- 12. The Practice of Schizoanalysis
+-  +1.
+(A Sort of Afterword)
+- Futurica Glossary

 ## The Netocrats –The Futurica Trilogy, Part 1 (Loc 45) ##

 65: Forming groups of people with common interests and coordinating action is not only possible, it comes completely natural for people young enough to have been growing up with the Internet as part of their social environment.
 They will demand accountability from those in power.